Thor110/Expanded-Galaxy-Main/README.md

 Modules Source - contains the level files organised into folders denoting the planet and module names as well as the .mod files themselves, I use this to quickly and easily repack levels.

+Saves - the latest common save for testing purposes.

 Scripts Left To Decompile - scripts that haven't been decompiled yet exist here.

 Texture Overhaul - the beginnings of a set of lists that will eventually be used as a basis for working on a texture overhaul for the project.